 With a few clicks, you can instantly share your Portfolio with them, demonstrating your skills with a level of authenticity that is difficult to communicate on paper.

-At the end of the day, it comes down to this: more than just a job search tool, the Portfolio is ultimately a lifelong learning resource.
-Portfolios link learning outcomes to skills and employment pathways, making them a valuable feature for course creators and students.
+At the end of the day, it comes down to this: more than just a job search or interview tool, the Portfolio is ultimately a lifelong learning resource.
+Portfolios link learning outcomes to skills and employment pathways, making them a valuable feature for course creators and students alike.

 Start building your Portfolio today; you might just uncover unexpected opportunities!